flying-elephant-pingtou/food-bioenergy-symbiotic-system/README.md

 **Overview**

 This repository contains all MATLAB code used in the study titled "Region-tailored food-bioenergy symbiotic systems unlock appreciable climate benefits in China".
-All data and scripts required for inventorying emissions of 30 provincial regionsin CHina and operating the multi-objective optimization model for exploring the FBSS are available here.
+All data and scripts required for inventorying emissions of 30 provincial regionsin China and operating the multi-objective optimization model for exploring the FBSS are available here.

 **Reproducibility**